GreenVeggi/Thoth/pages/social capital.md

 - Measure of the ability of people to work together for common purposes in [[group]]s and organisations.
 A key element of social capital is the sense of mutual trust.
-	- Elkington, J. (1998).
-Cannibals with forks: The triple bottom line of 21st century business.
+	- Elkington, J. (1998). _Cannibals with forks: The triple bottom line of 21st century business_.
 New Society Publishers. #elkingtonCannibalsForksTriple1998
 - Rules used by those governing, managing, and using the [[system]] including monitoring and enforcement of these rules.
 	- Anderies, J. M., M. A. Janssen, and E. Ostrom.
 2004. _A framework to analyze the robustness of social-ecological systems from an institutional perspective_.
 Ecology and Society 9(1):18. http://dx.doi.org/10.5751/ES-00610-090118 #anderies2004FrameworkRobustnessSocialecological
+- Degree to which individuals, groups, or larger aggregates of people are linked in social relationships that yield positive, productive benefits; analogous to economic capital (fiscal prosperity), but determined by extensiveness of social connectedness.
+	-